bathaeian/LCPN/README.md

 # LCPN
-Ladder Colored Petri Net
+<h1>Ladder Colored Petri Net</h1>
-We propose a method for modelling of ladder diagrams named LCPN (Ladder Colored Petri Net).
+<h2>We propose a method for modelling of ladder diagrams named LCPN (Ladder Colored Petri Net).</h2>
-In LCPN, not only the logic of ladder diagrams could be simulated but also the scanning paradigm which includes reading inputs, evaluating rungs, updating outputs could be modeled.
+<p>In LCPN, not only the logic of ladder diagrams could be simulated but also the scanning paradigm which includes reading inputs, evaluating rungs, updating outputs could be modeled. </p>
+<p> tools we used: antlr , java </p>